oponyx/40HzGen/README.md

 # Warning!!!
-# This device will flash/stobe the light!
-# Don't use it near individuals with epilepsy!
+This device will flash/stobe the light!
+Don't use it near individuals with epilepsy!
-# The research has not been tested and has not been proven to work on humans!!
+# The research has not been tested and has not been proven to work on humans!
+Use it on your own risk!

 # 40HzGen
 An advanced ESP8266 based device used to drive a 40Hz (programmable) flashing led light for non invasive Alzheimer Gamma Light Therapy.